 Walking Safari to the White Rhino

-We’d been told that only two nights were needed for a stay in Victoria Falls, but decided to decided to stay a third night.
+We’d been told that only two nights were needed for a stay in Victoria Falls, but decided to stay a third night.
 On our last day Bizwell took us on an afternoon game drive through the National Park.
-He had arranged a secret visit to a group of white rhinos guarded by heavily armed rangers.
-We walked single file through the savanna to within 20 feet of the peaceful animals.
+He had arranged for us to visit a group of white rhinos guarded by heavily armed rangers.
+We walked single file through the grass to within 20 feet of the enormous animals.
 As we stood quietly watching them, one of the mother rhinos nudged her sleeping baby, prompting him to get up.
-Perhaps she wanted us to admire him and perhaps then acknowledge that without intervention and conservation, this magnificent species will likely be extinct in our lifetime.
+Perhaps she wanted us to admire him and perhaps understand that without conservation, this magnificent species will likely be extinct in our lifetime.
 A very solemn experience.

-We said our goodbyes to all the staff at Sussi & Chuma.
+It was time to say our goodbyes to all the staff at Sussi & Chuma.
 We were amazed by the attention to individual detail we’d received at this camp.
 Each staff member knew our names, our drink preferences and wasn’t shy about correcting our attempts at the native language.
 I teared up as I said goodbye to them.
+Our experience far exceeded our expectations of what to expect on an African safari.

 Off to Botswana in a four-seater plane where I, the fifth passenger, had to sit in the luggage area…